ATD Fourth World–Ireland (trading as All Together in Dignity (ATD) Ireland) is based in Dublin, Republic of Ireland.

 - Promoting the World Day for Overcoming Poverty in Ireland on October 17 each year and, at the same time, working with the National Committee for 17 October to coordinate a commemoration at the Custom House Quay in Dublin.
 Ensuring the voices of people living in poverty are at the heart of this event.
 In addition, providing networking and communications support to local community groups observing the Day around the country.

 - Working with like-minded partner organisations and groups to advocate for the eradication of poverty and for positive social change.

 Current actions include:

-- Working to achieve a universal social protection floor through the Minimum Essential Standard of Living benchmark.
+- Working to achieve a universal social protection floor for all through benchmarking basic social welfare rates in line with the Minimum Essential Standard of Living.